The Kings Ferry Ltd. General Conditions of Carriage

 Your ticket is a record of our agreement to carry you or to arrange for your carriage.
-Your ticket is our property and shall be returned to us on request.
+Your ticket is our property and can be revoked by us at any time.
 If your ticket was purchased by someone else, you agree that such person purchased the ticket as your agent.
 A ticket may only be used by the person(s) named in it or for whom it has been purchased and may not be transferred to or used by anyone else.

 2.4 Validity of your ticket:

-Travel permitted by your ticket: Your ticket permits you to make the journeys and travel on any of the Kings Ferry or Travel Link services if you are in possession of a Kings Ferry ticket or on any Travel Link service if you are in possession of a Travel Link ticket, subject to any restrictions or statements as to the services, dates, days of the week, and times within a day on which you may travel, set out on the ticket or in any Special Conditions applicable to the ticket.
+Travel permitted by your ticket: Your ticket permits you to make the journeys and travel on any of The Kings Ferry services between the locations specified on the ticket, subject to any restrictions or statements as to the services, dates, days of the week, and times within a day on which you may travel, set out on the ticket or in any Special Conditions applicable to the ticket.
 Travel at any other time is not guaranteed.

 - Period for which your ticket is valid: The last date on which your ticket is valid for travel is the date detailed on the ticket as the date of expiry, in the case of a single journey ticket, the duration of that journey.